noahehall/theBookOfNoah/0current/git.md

  git diff  # everything unstaged (not added) git diff --staged  # everything added, but not staged (commited)

+ git commit -a -m 'ur msg' # but be sure you want to add all changed files

+ git rm --cached dont/track/this/file/and/remove/from/staging

+ git mv prevname newname # better than doing a linux mv
 ```

 ## TODO